Bucovina Shepherd Dog: Conformation

 The tail is bushy, covered with longer and thicker hair.
 When the dog is relaxed it tends to hold the tail low, reaching the point of the hock or even lower.
 When the dog is alert and is paying attention or is in action, the tail is elevated.
 In this case it may rise above the level of the back, sickle shaped.

 Gait

-Harmonious, elastic, well coordinated, giving the impression of effortless power.
-Preferred gait is the trot.
+Harmonious, elastic, well-coordinated, giving the impression of effortless power.
+The preferred gait is the trot.